florinacho337/SimpleBlog/README.md

    cd SimpleBlog
    ```

-2. Create the following files in the `back_end/` directory after cloning the repository:
+2. Create the following files in the `back_end/` directory:

    `db.env`
    ```env